Current

 or electro-motive force.
 It is measured in Volts (V).
 In dealing with fluctuating

 voltages and currents, it is common to use complex numbers.
-We write,
+We write, to represent a sinusoidally fluctuating voltage of amplitude V and angular frequency w, where t is time.
+Similarily we use

 to represent a fluctuating current.